 The Metro is a rapid transit system in the Paris Metropolitan Area and serve the first 3 zones of the Paris Ile de France (the city center).
 The metro is a classic subway system: mostly underground, many stops, frequent service, short line distances, serving the urban city centre, non-scheduled train timings.

 The RER is a hybrid suburban commuter/rapid transit system serving Paris and it's suburbs.
 It's similar to the metro but it covers more area and it's stops are less frequent.

-Mostly everything that you will need to see and do will be in the first 3 zones, however Versailles, Disneyland Paris and Charles de Gaulle airport are in zones 4 and 5.
+Mostly everything that you will need to see and do will be in the first 3 zones, however importantly, the Palace of Versailles, Disneyland Paris and Charles de Gaulle airport are in zones 4 and 5.